eesantiago/writeups/CyberStakes_2020/turtles_all_the_way_down/README.md

 <br />

 We can see the client attempting to download a copy of the file *flag.zip*.
-Looking at the final packets in the pcap, we see the data containing being transfered from the FTP server to the client:
+Looking at the final packets in the pcap, we see the the FTP server opening binary mode to transfer the data containing the flagfrom the FTP server to the client:

 <br />